zombiezen/go-log/README.md

 API to bake.
 I will be following [SemVer][] tags, but in v0: pin to specific revisions for the time being.

+This is not an official Google or Go project.

 [godoc.org]: https://godoc.org/zombiezen.com/go/log
 [travis]: https://travis-ci.org/zombiezen/go-log
 [DESIGN.md]: https://github.com/zombiezen/go-log/blob/master/DESIGN.md